akrzemi1/papers/contracts_explained.md

 `false` at a given point in time, it means that the code before the contract declaration has a bug.
 The bug does not have to be *immediately* before contract declaration: it can be far away, but still *before*.
 Passing an invalid argument to a function is not necessarily a bug itself: it is a symptom of a bug that may be somewhere else.

 The information is provided in a formal way, so that not only humans but also automated tools are able to understand it.
+Thus, contract statements introduce the notion of a *bug* into the language.

 Contract declarations can help programmers understand the components they are using and avoid planting bugs in the first place.
 They can also assist code reviews: correctness can be assessed more easily, and more bugs can be detected by manual inspection.